-- The Freeze all the escalation scheme check box of the suspension slip is checked. - The padlock button to the right of Expected resol. field of the ticket appears as locked m.
+- The Freezeral the escalation scheme check box of the suspension slip is checked. - The padlock button to the right of Expected resol. field of the ticket appears as locked .

-- 1. On Monday, you suspend the ticket with the following parameters: Freezealthe escalation scheme in until Thursday: The Expected resol. date of the ticket is postponed 3 days. - 2.
+- On Monday, you suspend the ticket with the following parameters: [Freeze all the escalation scheme] [6] until Thursday: The Expected resol. date of the ticket is postponed 3 days. - 2.
 On Tuesday, you end the suspension.
 Thus, the real duration of the suspension is only one day.
 Also, the Expected resol. of the ticket is reduced by 2 days.